This Step: Get a Learner Permit

 Once you turn 15 years old, you can apply for a Texas instruction permit at a nearby TX driver license office.
 First be sure you have the following in check.

-If you are older than 18 and can offer proof you completed state-approved Adult Driver Education, you'll skip the last step on taking the written test at a drivers license office.
+If you are older than 18 to 24 years old and can offer proof you completed state-approved Adult Driver Education, you'll skip the last step on taking the written test at a drivers license office.
 That is if you already passed the written highway signs and traffic laws test as part of the driver education course.

 A) Ace a Few DMV Practice Permit Tests

 Take multiple online practice permit tests before you head to a nearby office to take your written test.
-Sample test questions cover topics you’ll find on the actual TX learner’s permit exam.
+Sample test questions cover topics you’ll find on the real Texas learner’s permit exam.

 In addition to taking some practice tests, thoroughly study the Texas Driver Handbook.
-That way you will be prepared to pass the actual Department of Public Safety permit test the first time around.
+That way you will be prepared to pass the actual Texas permit test the first time around.

 B) Gather Required Documents and Texas Permit Fees